SalvatoreAmaddio/AstroNET/README.md

 - Location's Data downladable on Demand through the api.geonames.

+- Astrology Calculations made through the use of the SwissEphNet Library ensuring high level of precision.

 AstroNet is an intuitive and powerful tool that allows users to dive deep into astrological analysis, providing insights into personal growth, compatibility, and forecasting planetary events.